 Maritime emissions regulation has never been more complex, or more commercially consequential.
 In the space of just a few years, the industry has moved from a single global reporting framework to a layered, overlapping set of schemes: the EU ETS, FuelEU Maritime, the UK ETS, CII, the IMO Net-Zero Framework, and a growing number of sovereign carbon initiatives from individual port states.
 Each scheme works differently.
 Each affects different actors in the value chain, on different routes, in different ways.

 The challenge is not a shortage of information.
-It is a shortage of reliable information.
-In a world where anyone can ask an AI for a regulatory summary, and get a confident, plausible, and occasionally wrong answer, the industry needs a source it can trust.
-The Siglar Carbon Scheme Navigator is that source: expert-reviewed, built from primary regulatory documents, and updated as the landscape changes.
+It is a shortage of quality assured information and a common reference point.
+The Siglar Carbon Scheme Navigator solves this challenge: expert-reviewed, built from primary regulatory documents, and updated as the landscape changes.

 The Scheme Navigator is a free, interactive overview of every maritime emissions regulation with a direct and substantial commercial impact on the shipping value chain.
 It maps both implemented schemes and schemes under development, giving users a single, structured starting point to understand the regulatory landscape, without needing to read through hundreds of pages of IMO circulars, EU legislation and national frameworks to get there.

 It is not a compliance tool.
 It is not a vessel tracking system.
 It does not show where emissions come from on a map.
-It shows which regulations exist, where they apply, who they affect, and, critically, what they cost.
+It shows which regulations exist, where they apply, who they affect, and, critically, it provides examples of how they financially impact commonly traded routes.

 The Scheme Navigator launches with the schemes we believe matter most commercially right now.
 But the regulatory landscape will keep expanding, and so will the Navigator.